timescale/docs/tutorials/OLD_grafana/visualize-missing-data.md

-This is just one way to use TimescaleDB with Grafana to solve data problems and ensure that your applications, systems, and operations don't  suffer any negative consequences (for example, downtime, misbehaving applications, or a degregraded customer experience).
+This is just one way to use TimescaleDB with Grafana to solve data problems and ensure that your applications, systems, and operations don't  suffer any negative consequences (for example, downtime, misbehaving applications, or a degraded customer experience).
 For more ways on how to use TimescaleDB, check out our other [tutorials][tutorials] (which range from beginner to advanced).